jonlpersson/ed-latimore/site/_posts/2022-02-01-why-its-hard-to-make-friends.md

 ## 5\.
 Higher education

 Educating yourself creates social mobility.
-However, being highly educated is more correlated with the individualism that makes it hard to make friends.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> This is largely because working-class people, who haven’t attended college, teach their children the value of “we over me.”
+However, being highly educated is more correlated with the individualism that makes it hard to make friends.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> This is largely because working-class people, who haven’t attended college, teach their children the value of “we over me.”

 Common sayings like, “you can’t always get what you want” teach that there are factors and a community outside of your control.